The slurm configuration module comes in four parts:

 Detailed Account View

-For more information about sshare and the meaning of the displayed quantities, read the sshare manpage.
+For more information about sshare and the meaning of the displayed quantities, read the sshare manpage on your head-node.

 sshare will only be able to show fair-share data if the fair-share option is activated in the Slurm config.
 This is the default on Qlustar clusters.